 This filth covered human being ran past them…the men turned and stood at the ready…though they knew not what they were ready for!

 Instead, there was one little gnat.
 And if they could have seen the gnat up close, they would have seen a gnat with a very determined face going after something that looked very delicious.
 And that something was Standing Deer!

-And so this is how Standing Deer became a student of Grey Fox in eventually became a very important man with his people.
+And so this is how Standing Deer became a student of Grey Fox in eventually became a significant man with his people.

 The Grandfather looked at the children.
 “So, what lessons did you learn from Standing Deer?”

 “If you smell bad, bears won’t eat you?”

 Grandfather laughed so hard.
 “Such wisdom!”
 He slapped his knee; “Not quite…it was more of a matter that Old Ironside was full, and besides, if you smell bad, will the human beings want to eat with you?
 Of course not!
 They’ll throw you scraps as if you are a stray dog.
 We don’t want that now, do we?”